nuwber/hypervel-gelf-logger/README.md

 ## License

-laravel-gelf-logger is released under the MIT Licence.
-See the bundled [LICENSE](https://github.com/hedii/laravel-gelf-logger/blob/master/LICENSE.md) file for details.
+hypervel-gelf-logger is released under the MIT Licence.
+See the bundled LICENSE file for details.

+## Credits

+This package is a Hypervel port of [hedii/laravel-gelf-logger](https://github.com/hedii/laravel-gelf-logger).